themost-framework/data/docs/define-associations.md

 where `type` attribute is the name of the model that is associated with the current model e.g. a `User` has many `Group`s and the association is defined in the `User` model by using `id` field of the `User` model.

 The `associationAdapter` is used to define the name of the database object that is going to be used for the association.
-For example, if the `associationAdapter` is `GroupMembers`, then the database object that is going to be used for the association is `GroupMembers`.
-This table will have two fields: `parentId` and `valueId` that are going to be used for the association.
+For example, if the `associationAdapter` is `GroupMembers`, then the database object for the association will be `GroupMembers`.
+This table will have two fields: `parentId` and `valueId`.
 The `parentId` is the id of the parent model and the `valueId` is the id of the child model.

-The field names `parentId` and `valueId` are customizable and be configured:
+The field names `parentId` and `valueId` are customizable and can be configured:

 ```json